MW:M is divided into two parts.

 If you read through this year’s program, you might realize that there are many tech-related workshops, roundtables, talks, and panels to check out.
 That’s not only because we have been co-curating parts of this year’s program but also because technology plays a bigger role in the music biz nowadays than ever before.
 You can check out the entire program here.

 November 7, 10am – 1.30pm

 Musicians and music companies always had to cope with technological development and the resulting changes.
-The exponential progress of new technologies and the easy access to it result in new inventions for the music space almost on a daily basis.
+The exponential progress of new technologies and the easy access to them result in new inventions for the music space almost on a daily basis.
 Those technological advances leave the music industry more perplexed and dissatisfied than ever before, facing numerous new challenges.
 Structures and behaviors that have been established over centuries were not made for the mindset of today’s innovators.
 On the other hand, tech companies and inventors of new, digital solutions lack knowledge of the traditional, economic music industry value chain.
 It often is a mammoth task for them to gain understanding and acceptance for their products and services which are often meant to satisfy the new demands of artists or fans.
 This workshop aims to promote the dialogue between the two parties and contribute to mutual understanding.

 Moderated by Ronny Krieger member of the VUT board and Matthias Strobel, president of MusicTech Germany.

 This workshop is open for everyone who is interested and attendance is free of charge, but space is limited.